BlakeMScurr/obsidian-notes/Study/Programming/Circom/Circomlib.md

 What does `nbits` do?
 ?
-Calculates the number of bits in the output required to hold the full sum.
+Calculates the number of bits in the output required to hold a given value, namely the largest possible sum.

-How does
+What do `a`, `r`, and `n` represent in `nbits`?

 ## e